Skip to main content

 Required permissions

-Ensure your service account has the following roles:
+Ensure your service account has the following IAM roles:

 Required permissions breakdown